danilowoz/react-content-loader/README.md

 ## Features

-* :gear: **Complety customizable:** you can change the colors, speed and sizes;
+* :gear: **Completely customizable:** you can change the colors, speed and sizes;
-* :pencil2: **Create your own loading:** use the [create-react-content-loader](https://danilowoz.github.io/create-react-content-loader/) to create your customs loadings easily;
+* :pencil2: **Create your own loading:** use the [create-react-content-loader](https://danilowoz.github.io/create-react-content-loader/) to create your custom loadings easily;
 * :ok_hand: **You can use right now:** there are a lot of presets to use the loader, see the [options](#options);
-* :rocket: **Perfomance:** react-content-loader uses pure SVG to work, so it's works without any extra scritpt, canvas, etc;
+* :rocket: **Performance:** react-content-loader uses pure SVG to work, so it works without any extra scripts, canvas, etc;

 ## Usage